Bethany Louise Mooney

 January 14, 1994, Shepparton, Victoria

-A wicketkeeper-batsman, for whom the term batsman-wicketkeeper might more accurately apply, Beth Mooney made her debut for the Queensland Fire as a 16-year-old in 2009-10; her breakthrough season at domestic level coming in 2012-13, when she averaged 44 for the Fire, including four half-centuries.
+Mooney made her debut for the Queensland Fire as a 16-year-old in 2009-10; her breakthrough season at domestic level coming in 2012-13, when she averaged 44 for Fire, including four half-centuries.

-An injury to Southern Stars wicket keeper Alyssa Healy provided Mooney with her first international opportunity in January 2016 against India in a T20; and just weeks later she made a debut half-century in her 1st ODI, scoring 53 as she opened the batting in a losing cause versus New Zealand at Mount Maunganui.
+An injury to Alyssa Healy provided Mooney with her first international opportunity in January 2016 against India in a T20I; and just weeks later she made a debut half-century in her first ODI, scoring 53 as she opened the batting in a losing cause versus New Zealand at Mount Maunganui.

-Healy returned for the Women's World T20 in India later in 2016, but Mooney had done enough to retain her place, though she was relegated down the order into a pure batting role, and had just two opportunities in the tournament, scoring 15* in the loss to New Zealand and 1* in the semi-final victory over England.
-Syd Egan
+Healy returned for the T20 World Cup in India later in 2016, but Mooney had done enough to retain her place, though she was relegated down the order into a pure batting role, and had just two opportunities in the tournament.

 Batting & Fielding